stevetasticsteve/kovol-language-tools/pseudocode.md

   - replace "ɛ" in root with "o"
 - else if last vowel = "u"
   - suffixes = normal suffixes, but replace "o" with "u"

+- if last 2 characters are "ɛl" and are preceded by a syllable with "u"
+  - last 2 characters are "ul"
+  - suffixes = normal suffixes

 - **Result = root + suffix**